FCC seeks comment on Trump's plan to crackdown on social media

 The order followed Twitter's decision to slap labels on two Trump tweets about mail-in voting, saying they contained "potentially misleading information."

 Last week, NTIA filed its petition with the FCC.
-And today FCC Chairman Ajit Pai said the agency will seek comment on the petition.
+And on Monday, FCC Chairman Ajit Pai said the agency will seek comment on the petition.

 "Longstanding rules require the agency to put such petitions out for public comment 'promptly,' and we will follow that requirement here," he said in a statement.